Religion in Birmingham: The Orthodox churches

 The Dormition of the Mother of God and St Andrew, Birmingham is a Greek Orthodox cathedral under the jurisdiction of the Patriarchate of Constantinople (Fener, Istanbul), via the Archdiocese of Thyateira and Great Britain (based in Craven Hill, London).

 The Church of The Holy Trinity and St Luke is a Greek Orthodox church under the jurisdiction of the Patriarchate of Constantinople (Fener, Istanbul), via the Archdiocese of Thyateira and Great Britain.

 There is a Serbian Orthodox church in Bournville, one of the few purpose-built Orthodox churches in the United Kingdom.
 It is dedicated to the Holy Prince Lazar, who died at the Battle of Kosovo in 1389.

 Saints Constantine & Helen Orthodox Church in Erdington is a Greek Old Calendar parish established about fifty years ago.
 The primary language of the parish community is English.

+All-in-all it is considered that there are six fully canonical Eastern Orthodox churches in Birmingham (including Walsall); and eight if counting non-canonical jurisdictions.

 St. Mary & St. Mark's Coptic Centre, St. Mary & St. Antony's Church and the yet to be constructed cathedral of St. Mary & Archangel Michael are located in the suburbs of Birmingham under the jurisdiction of the Coptic Orthodox Diocese of the Midlands which is led by Bishop Missael.
 The first Coptic Orthodox Church in Birmingham was St. Mary & St. Antony's which was established in 1985.
 The city of Birmingham is also where the Diocese is headquartered (at St. Mary & St. Mark's Coptic Centre where Bishop Missael resides).